demisto/content/Packs/AzureActiveDirectory/Integrations/AzureADIdentityProtection/AzureADIdentityProtection_description.md

 Note: This is a beta Integration, which lets you implement and test pre-release software.
 Since the integration is beta, it might contain bugs.
 Updates to the integration during the beta phase might include non-backward compatible features.
 We appreciate your feedback on the quality and usability of the integration to help us identify issues, fix them, and continually improve.

+The API this integration uses is defined as beta by Microsoft.

 ---

 In order to connect to the Azure Kubernetes Services using either Cortex XSOAR Azure App or the Self-Deployed Azure App: